szatmary/PlotFS/README.md

 Add a disk or partition to the plotfs pool.
 Repeat for mutipule disks/partitions.
 Pools can be expanded at at time by adding more disks/partitions.

-    chiafs --add-device /dev/disk/by-id/[your disk or partition]
+    chiafs --add_device /dev/disk/by-id/[your disk or partition]

 Optional: Configure the filesystem to mount at boot.
 My personal favorite approach is using cron.